JU4N98/JU4N98.github.io/JU4N98/content/_index.md

 +++

 ## About Me
-I born in 1998 in [_Esperanza_](https://es.wikipedia.org/wiki/Esperanza_(Santa_Fe)), Argentina, a small town of 45K inhabitants.
+I was born in 1998 in [_Esperanza_](https://es.wikipedia.org/wiki/Esperanza_(Santa_Fe)), Argentina, a small town of 45K inhabitants.
 I studied Chemical Technician in High School and Information System Engineer in College.

 During my Middle and High School studies I participated in [_Olimpíada Matemática Argentina_](https://www.oma.org.ar/) and Olimpiada Argentina de Química, the math and chemistry national olympiads from Argentina.